cansik/mesh-sequence-player/README.md

   --rotate ROTATE      Horizontal axis rotation.
   --output OUTPUT      Output path to mp4 file.
 Sets no-loop to True.
   --load-safe          Load meshes the safe way and with texture (but slower).
+  --lazy               Load meshes one at a time (render large sequences).
   -p, --pointcloud     Load pointclouds (*.ply) instead of meshes.
   --debug              Show debug information.
 ```